Riba00/XMLInvestigation/README.md

 <ins>**EXAMPLE READING FILE**</ins>

-You can see a reading file example in this project on class **DOMReadFile.java**
+You can see a reading file example in this project on class **src/DOMReadFile.java**

 Output:
 <p>